kili-technology/kili-python-sdk/docs/sdk/tutorials/finetuning_dinov2.md

 Perfect!
 The model is now fine-tuned on the labeled images from Kili.

-## Predict with the model on non labeled assets
+## Predict with the model on unlabeled assets

 In this section, we will use the fine-tuned model to generate pre-annotations on a set of images to label.